BrucePerens/rigcontrol/README.md

 is implemented yet.
 Most of the work done so far is concerned with setting up the system with an address on the public internet, without the help of the user; setting the time, and other generic functions.
-This in the
-[Generic Main](https://github.com/BrucePerens/rigcontrol/tree/main/components/generic_main)
-component, and is usable for other ESP32 applications under the AGPL3 license.
+You can see the code in the [Generic Main](https://github.com/BrucePerens/rigcontrol/tree/main/components/generic_main) component.
+This is usable for use in other Open Source ESP32 applications that are themselves under the AGPL3 license.
+It is not available for use with proprietary code at this time.

 ### Hardware Required